ckan/ckan/doc/extensions/tutorial.rst

 Enabling the plugin
 ===================

-An extension's plugins must be added to the :ref:`ckan.plugins` setting in your CKAN config file so that CKAN will call the plugins' methods.
+An extension's plugins must be added to the setting in your CKAN config file so that CKAN will call the plugins' methods.
 The name that you gave to your plugin class in the :ref:`left-hand-side of the assignment in the setup.py file <setup.py>` (``example_iauthfunctions`` in this example) is